Advanced Tutorial

 To begin, merge results from all flattened tomograms using Mpicker_particles.py

-for demonstration purposes, because it contains more particles.
+will be used for demonstration purposes, because it contains more particles.

 Now, generate a coarse 3dCTF file, 3dctf_cc1691.mrc